 It is important to understand how the European REACH legislation on chemicals can affect companies throughout the supply chain.

-The European Regulation on the Registration, Evaluation, Authorisation (and restriction) of Chemicals (1907/2006) – commonly referred to by the acronym ‘REACH’ – was originally published in December 2006 and has superseded a number of European directives on management and the use of chemicals.
+The European Regulation on the Registration, Evaluation, Authorisation and restriction of Chemicals (1907/2006) – commonly referred to by the acronym ‘REACH’ – was originally published in December 2006 and has superseded a number of European directives on management and the use of chemicals.
 The adoption of the regulation was not limited to the European Union (EU), as it was also taken up by three countries outside the EU (Iceland, Liechtenstein and Norway).
 This larger organisation is known as the European Economic Area (EEA).
 Following the UK's departure from the EU at the start of 2021, the UK has enacted its own version of the regulation – UK REACH – which currently mirrors the requirements of the EU regulation.

 The regulation fundamentally changed the way that chemicals were regulated in the region.
 Prior to the introduction of REACH, suppliers of chemicals (particularly those placed on the market before the introduction in 1981 of a more rigorous approval procedure), would be subject to decisions taken by the EU to restrict the most harmful chemicals.
 These decisions were based on scientific assessment of substances, where concerns had been raised by academic studies.
 The result was a fairly slow rate of restrictions, which did not always satisfy the demands of environmental and consumer pressure groups.